 People often have the belief that a fan can cool down their room so they can turn off their air conditioner.
 Unfortunately, fans aren’t capable of producing cooler air.
 They simply push the air around that is already in the room.
 They can supplement the cool feeling of the air produced by an air conditioner by giving you a wind chill effect.
 However, they won’t be able to do it on their own.

 A bigger air conditioner is always better

 Most people want to believe that a bigger air conditioner will cool their house better than a smaller one.
 Like the rest of the myths on our list, this is simply untrue.
 A bigger air conditioner is likely to produce a large volume of cold air that cools the house down immediately but can’t produce long-lasting results.
 It tends to turn on and off many times throughout the day without ever pulling the humidity from the home or thoroughly cooling it.
 It is much better to get an appropriately sized unit for your home.

 Untangling the myths about air conditioning can be quite complicated for homeowners.
-You need the assistance of experienced air conditioning companies like Classic Air Conditioning and Heating to help you get to the bottom of your cooling dilemma.
+You need the assistance of a experienced air conditioning company like Classic Air Conditioning and Heating to help you get to the bottom of your cooling dilemma.
 Contact us today to see how we can help you cool down your home!